HHundredHeardle/Frontend/README.md

 ### 3.2 - Deployment

-CI/CD is set up to automatically deploy to InfinityFree using FTP.
+CI/CD is set up to automatically deploy to GitHub Pages.
 This only occurs if tests pass.
 This is enabled for pushes to main only.